Kalyani Bondre

-Kalyani Bondre (born 1981) is an academic and Indian classical vocalist.
+Kalyani Bondre (born 1981) is an academic (Economist), Indian classical vocalist and Kathak Dancer.

 Early life

 Kalyani Bondre (Marathi: कल्याणी बोन्द्रे) was born in Pune, India, into a musical family.
 She received initial guidance in music from her parents, both musicians in their own right.
 As a child, Kalyani was more interested in classical dance and hence took lessons in Kathak dance from Guru Maneesha Sathe, disciple of the famous Pandit Gopi Krishna.

 Kalyani trained in vocal classical music earlier under Ranjana Bhide, disciple of Pandit Gangadharbuwa Pimpalkhare.
 Later, she learned from Guru Manisha Shrikhande, who is a disciple of Leelatai and Vilasrao Khandekar of the Kirana Gharana; and Pandit Krishnakant Parikh and Dr. Shobha Abhyankar of the Mewati Gharana(both disciples of Padmavibhushan Sangeet Martand Pandit Jasraj).
 Kalyani has also received guidance in music from Ustad Faiyaaz Hussain Khan of the Gwalior Gharana and Ustad Usman Khan of the Beenkar Gharana of instrumental music.